 Brian Hazard of Color Theory here.

 I spend hours every week curating my Vocal Synthwave Retrowave playlist, which I update on Fridays.

 I thought it would be fun to highlight the best of the best once a month in the form of a countdown.

 However you choose to listen, you’re in for a treat!
 This isn’t just a rundown of the usual suspects.
 If you love discovering hidden gems as much as I do, you’ve come to the right place.

-Join my email list and I’ll give you five of my best songs, including “Crystal” and “The Limit.”
+I’d love to send you five of my best songs, including “Crystal” and “The Darkness,” and tell you a bit about them.
 I’ll also let you know whenever a new episode goes live!
 Don’t worry, your email address is safe with me. 🔐

 Thanks for listening!